Pre-Law Advising

 Is law school right for you?
-Explore the resources and videos below to learn more about careers in law and applying to law school.
+Explore the resource below to learn more about careers in law and applying to law school!

 Appointments can be scheduled in Handshake for Mon–Fri.